Mac-STAT/Stat155Notes/docs/01-data.md

 ## What is Data?

-Data is *anything* that contains information.
+**Data** *is anything that contains information.*

 We typically think of data being stored in spreadsheets, but it can come in many other formats such as images or collections of text (whether 280 character tweets or fictional novels).

 For example, we can take the pixels of digital images or text from one of the State of the Union addresses and transform them into a tidy, rectangular format.
 Below we show the top 10 words from the most recent State of the Union address given in the United States (excluding words such as "the", "and", "or", etc.).
 Notice that we've taken a string of text and converted it to rectangular shape with rows and columns.
 In this case, each row represents one word and the columns we have are the word and the number of times it appears in the text.

 ```
-## # A tibble: 11 x 2
+## # A tibble: 11 × 2
 ##    word          n
 ##    <chr>     <int>
 ##  1 american     31